 One of your aims of scaling your online businesses should always be to remove you from the business.
 You can do this by outsourcing tasks to others, which we will cover in another chapter.
 However, if there is a way of automating what you do then this is always the preferred solution.

-You need to think investment here.
+You need to think about investment here.
 If you have to pay a good developer a few hundred or even a few thousand dollars to provide the automation that you need then you will only have to do this once.
-It will be worth it just to remove yourself from day to day involvement in your online business.
+It will be worth it just to remove yourself from day-to-day involvement in your online business.

 Online businesses that sell digital products and services are the easiest to automate.
 The customer makes a purchase and then they are automatically taken to a membership or download area where they can access their product(s).

 Digital product businesses will usually have a sales funnel that is used for lead generation and sales.
 The first landing page intends to capture the email address of your prospect so that you can communicate with them again.
 Then the prospect is automatically taken to a “front end” offer, which they either purchase or not.

 If they make a purchase then they are shown a related “upsell” which they can decide to purchase or not and so it goes on.
 The final upsell is something of a “high-ticket” nature such as personal coaching for example.